GovernanceHankook & Company has embraced a corporate governance system

-As a corporation with over KRW 2 trillion won in assets, Hankook Technology Group is required by Clause 8 of 2 of Article 542 to set up a Non-executive Director (NED) Nomination Committee to recommend non-executive director candidates.
+As a corporation with over KRW 2 trillion won in assets, Hankook & Company is required by Clause 8 of 2 of Article 542 to set up a Non-executive Director (NED) Nomination Committee to recommend non-executive director candidates.

-Hankook Technology Group's External Director Candidate Recommendation Committee consists of Soon-Ki Kim (Chairman), Byeong-Joon Jeon, Han-Kyu Kim, Hyun-Shick Cho and Hyun-Beom Cho; the External Directors are Soon-Ki Kim, Byeong-Joon Jeon and Han-Kyu Kim.
+Hankook & Company's External Director Candidate Recommendation Committee consists of Soon-Ki Kim (Chairman), Byeong-Joon Jeon, Han-Kyu Kim, Hyun-Shick Cho and Hyun-Beom Cho; the External Directors are Soon-Ki Kim, Byeong-Joon Jeon and Han-Kyu Kim.

 The Committee has the right to recommend non-executive director candidates during the general assembly of shareholders.
 In deciding on non-executive director candidates, the Committee must include candidates proposed by shareholders who exercise their right for Nomination as stated in Clause 1 of 2 of Article 363 and Clause 1 and 2 of 6 of Article 542 of the Commercial Law.